Crock Pot Apple Crisp (Slow Cooker Apple Crisp)

 - For the topping: Combine oats, flour, brown sugar, cinnamon, and salt in a bowl.
 Cut in the diced butter until it resembles coarse meal.
 Spread topping evenly over the apples.

-- Cook on LOW for 3 to 4 hours or HIGH for 2 hours.
-Test the apples to be sure they are fully cooked.
-Adjust cooking time as needed depending on your slow cooker.
-My apple crisp is ready at 3 hours when I cook it on low.
-(See Hint in the Notes below).
+- Cook on LOW for 3-4 hours, or on HIGH for 2 hours, or until the apples are tender.
+Adjust cooking time as needed, depending on your slow cooker.

 - Serve warm with a scoop ice cream.